ilixom/ilixomtest/doc/README.md

-Sibcoin 0.16.x BETA
+Ilixomtest 0.16.x BETA
 ====================

 Copyright (c) 2009-2016 Bitcoin Developers
 Copyright (c) 2014-2017 Dash Core Developers
-Copyright (c) 2015-2017 Sibcoin Developers
+Copyright (c) 2015-2017 Ilixomtest Developers

-This is the official reference wallet for Sibcoin digital currency and comprises the backbone of the Sibcoin peer-to-peer network.
-You can [download Sibcoin Core](https://www.sibcoin.org/downloads/) or [build it yourself](#building) using the guides below.
+This is the official reference wallet for Ilixomtest digital currency and comprises the backbone of the Ilixomtest peer-to-peer network.
+You can [download Ilixomtest Core](https://www.ilixomtest.org/downloads/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------
-The following are some helpful notes on how to run Sibcoin on your native platform.
+The following are some helpful notes on how to run Ilixomtest on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/sibcoin-qt` (GUI) or
+- `bin/ilixomtest-qt` (GUI) or
-- `bin/sibcoind` (headless)
+- `bin/ilixomtestd` (headless)

 ### Windows